timcassell/ProtoPromise/README.md

 - If either `onResolved` or `onRejected` return a promise, the promise returned from `Then` will adopt the state of that promise (waits until it completes).
 - If either `onResolved` or `onRejected` throws an `Exception`, the returned promise will be rejected with that exception, unless that exception is one of the [Special Exceptions](#special-exceptions).

 You may realize that `Catch(onRejected)` also works just like `onRejected` in `Then`.
 There is, however, one key difference: with `Then(onResolved, onRejected)`, only one of the callbacks will ever be invoked.
-With `Then(onResolved).Catch(onRejected)`, both callbacks can be invoked if `onResolved` throws.
+With `Then(onResolved).Catch(onRejected)`, both callbacks can be invoked if `onResolved` throws an exception.

-### Complete and Finally
+### Finally

-`Complete` adds an `onComplete` delegate that will be invoked if/when the promise is resolved or rejected.
-This is logically equivalent to Then(onComplete, onComplete), but more efficient.
-If the promise is rejected, that rejection will be caught and handled, and the returned promise will be resolved with the same rules as `onRejected` in [Understanding Then](#understanding-then).

 `Finally` adds an `onFinally` delegate that will be invoked when the promise is resolved, rejected, or canceled.
-Unlike `Complete`, if the promise is rejected, that rejection will _not_ be handled by the finally callback.
+If the promise is rejected, that rejection will _not_ be handled by the finally callback.
 That way it works just like finally clauses in normal synchronous code. `Finally`, therefore, should be used to clean up resources, like `IDisposable`s.

+### ContinueWith

+`ContinueWith` adds an `onContinue` delegate that will be invoked when the promise is resolved, rejected, or canceled.
+A `Promise.ResultContainer` or `Promise<T>.ResultContainer` will be passed into the delegate that can be used to check the promise's state and result or reject/cancel reason.
+The promise returned from `ContinueWith` will be resolved/rejected/canceled with the same rules as `Then` in [Understanding Then](#understanding-then). `Promise.Rethrow` is an invalid operation during an `onContinue` invocation, instead you can use `resultContainer.RethrowIfRejected()` and `resultContainer.RethrowIfCanceled()`

 ### Unity Yield Instructions and Coroutines